Thierry Fischer

-Thierry Fischer (born 28 September 1957) is a Swiss orchestra conductor and flutist.
+Thierry Fischer (born 28 September 1957) in Zambia (a landlocked country in Central Africa).
+Currently residing in Switzerland, he is an orchestra conductor and flutist.

 Early life and education

 Fischer was born in the Federation of Rhodesia and Nyasaland (Zambia) to Swiss parents.
 He studied flute with Aurèle Nicolet and began his musical career as Principal Flute in Hamburg and at the Zurich Opera, where he studied scores with Nikolaus Harnoncourt.

 Career

+Fischer’s most recent elongated tenure as music director at Utah Symphony Utah Opera concluded in 2023 and he is now Conductor Emeritus.
+In the 2023 fiscal year, Utah Symphony Utah Opera stated on their Form 990 that his compensation for that year was $350,522.

 Fischer's conducting career began in his 30s, conducting his first concerts with the Chamber Orchestra of Europe, where he was principal flute under Claudio Abbado.

 From 1997 to 2001, Fischer was chief conductor of the Netherlands Ballet Orchestra (Nederlands Balletorkest).
 In 2001, Fischer became principal conductor of the Ulster Orchestra in Belfast, a role he held until 2006.
 In September 2006, he became principal conductor of the BBC National Orchestra of Wales (BBC NOW), and concluded his BBC NOW tenure after the 2011-2012 season.
 During this period, he performed at the BBC Proms every year, and also toured internationally.

 Outside of Europe, Fischer was chief conductor of the Nagoya Philharmonic Orchestra from April 2008 through February 2011.
 He now has the title of Honorary Guest Conductor with the Nagoya Philharmonic.
 In September 2016, the Seoul Philharmonic Orchestra announced the appointment of Fischer as its principal guest conductor, effective January 2017, with an initial contract of 3 years.